Torn Tear Duct Injury Lawsuits in AZ

 At Phillips Law Group we understand how debilitating it can be to deal with a torn tear duct and believe that those who are responsible for your auto accident injuries should be held accountable for their actions.

 Our main office is located in Phoenix, Arizona but we are pleased to provide comprehensive legal counsel to injured victims in various cities throughout Arizona including:

 and further surrounding neighborhoods.
-To find out how we can help you with your accident claim, call or text 1-800-706-3000 for a free, no-obligation initial consultation about your claim with one of our experienced personal injury lawyers in Phoenix.
+To find out how we can help you with your accident claim, call 1-800-706-3000 for a free, no-obligation initial consultation about your claim with one of our experienced personal injury lawyers in Phoenix.
 Our intake staff members are available 24 hours a day, 7 days a week and are ready to take your call!

 If you prefer to reach us online, simply fill out the FREE CASE REVIEW form at the top right hand corner if this page and one our dedicated attorneys will review your claim right away.